7 Steps For Course Creators

 The goal of your course is to help your students solve a problem or get a result.
 To help them, you’ll need to create content that teaches the best way to do this.
 The course creators can offer a digital reward to people who complete the course using the digital badge maker.

 We are not finished yet!
 You can also check these tips to promote your course after the launch day to keep the students coming:

 - Ask your students who already took the course to rate it and write a review.
 It will help you get more students and more money.

 - Create flyers for your next workshop and distribute them in places where you can find people who might need what you teach.

 - Create a free online event (webinar) to promote your course and invite people who would like to learn from you.

 If you manage to keep that in mind while creating your course, you will have created something truly unique!
+Sertifier, digital certificate generator, is ready to accompany you on your online cours creating path.
 Finally, if you have decided to create an online course or are already in this business, check our detailed blog “How To Sell Online Courses From Scratch“!